Step-by-Step Guide to Getting a Work Permit in Thailand

 – Employment contract stating position, job requirements, salary and contract duration.

-2. Individual Documents – Any of the above-mentioned original documents must be submitted in signed copies.
-In some cases, Thai immigration officers may ask for your documents to be translated into Thai and notarized by your embassy.
-Here’s a rundown of everything you’ll need to apply for your work permit.
+You must submit signed copies of any of the above-mentioned original documents.
+In some cases, Thai immigration officers may ask you to translate your documents into Thai and have them notarized by your embassy.
+Here’s a rundown of everything you’ll need to apply for your work permit in Thailand.

 – passport with signed copies on every page